A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: BackX Benchmark

-In BackX, we comprehensively incorporate both visible and invisible trigger patterns for backdoored models through Blend~\cite{chen2017targeted} and ISSBA~\cite{li2021invisible} techniques.
-For the complete control, we enhance the Blend attack with a watermark trigger to ensure poisoned samples align with the original distribution, focusing the backdoored model solely on the trigger region.
-The watermark trigger is created using the formula

-where $\alpha\in[0,1]$ represents the visibility of the trigger, and $S^*\in \{0,1\}^n$ is the mask of trigger $v$.
+In BackX, we comprehensively incorporate both visible and invisible trigger patterns for Trojaned models through Blend~\citep{chen2017targeted} and ISSBA~\citep{li2021invisible}.
+For the complete control, we enhance the Blend attack with a watermark trigger to ensure poisoned samples align with the original distribution, focusing the Trojaned model solely on the trigger region.
+The watermark trigger follows the formula $v^{(\alpha)} = \alpha \cdot v + (1-\alpha) \cdot x \odot S^*$, where $\alpha\in[0,1]$ is the visibility of the trigger, and $S^*\in \{0,1\}^n$ is the mask of trigger $v$.
 ISSBA attack is utilized to generate input-specific invisible triggers.
-Further details on the backdoored models and triggers used in our experiments are presented in Appx.~\ref{appd:setup}.
+Further details on the Trojaned models used in our experiments are in App.~\ref{appd:setup}.